jenkinsci/jfr-action-doc/index.md

 To launch the pipeline, you only need to provided the Jenkinsfile and simply quote our actions in your workflow definition.
 The pipeline results can be viewed in the GitHub pages.
-You can also configure your ephemeral Jenkins instances by providing JCasC file, prebuilt container urls or combine with other GitHub Actions!
+You can also configure your ephemeral Jenkins instances by providing a suitable JCasC file or a set of prebuilt container urls, or by combining with other GitHub Actions.

 Some related contents about this project are helpful:
 * [Jenkinsfile Runner Action for GitHub Actions project page](https://www.jenkins.io/projects/gsoc/2022/projects/jenkinsfile-runner-action-for-github-actions/)